발우공양

 Juk(porridge) has been served as an early breakfast for the Buddhist practitioners.
 According to the Four Part Vinaya, book of precepts, eating juk has five advantages such as resolving hunger, quenching thirst, helping digestive problem, preventing stroke and normalizing bowel movement.

-(Red bean orridgep with millet & radish water kimchi)
+(Pine nut porridge & radish water kimchi)

 Sangmi(Salad or Cold Preparation)